abdulmalikadeyemo/Financial_Anomaly_Detection_CaseStudy/README.md

 ## **The Analytical Approach Solution- The Hypothesis:**

-- **Given the quality of the dataset provided and the amount of information available, the best approach to detecting anomalous transactions is to use a rule-based analysis**
+- Given the quality of the dataset provided and the amount of information available, the best approach to detecting anomalous transactions is to use a rule-based analysis.

-- **From the provided Data Dictionary, It states that the `BAT_NAME` column is an ID for a single journal posting, and all the transactions under a particular BAT_NAME ID must net to zero**
+- From the provided Data Dictionary, It states that the `BAT_NAME` column is an ID for a single journal posting, and all the transactions under a particular BAT_NAME ID must net to zero.

-- **Concretely, If the journal entries of a BAT_NAME ID is not balanced (i.e, does not net to zero), we can see that journal posting(entry) is anomalous or `not business as usual`**
+- Concretely, If the journal entries of a BAT_NAME ID is not balanced (i.e, does not net to zero), we can see that journal posting(entry) is anomalous or `not business as usual`

-- **Hence, our approach is to sum all the `Amount` column entries that belongs to a particular `BAT_NAME` ID and extract all the Journal Posting (Transactions) whoose `Amount` does not net to zero**
+- Hence, our approach is to sum all the `Amount` column entries that belongs to a particular `BAT_NAME` ID and extract all the Journal Posting (Transactions) whoose `Amount` does not net to zero